Denial-of-Service Vulnerabilities in TCP/IP Stacks

 Sun Microsystems, Inc.

 Currently a connection between two Solaris boxes is not vulnerable to the exploit in its present form.
 However, Solaris may have an issue with variations of this attack.
-Sun is still investigating and will provide updates when more information or a
+Sun is still investigating and will provide updates when more information or a remedy is available.

 - Internetworking with TCP/IP, Volume 2, (Prentice-Hall, 1991), p.
 174.